 The interrogative pronouns for all three persons are the same: who (nominative) and whom (objective).
 Many people get confused about when to use the interrogative objective pronoun whom, but it is quite easy to learn.

 To whom should I address my letter? (whom = interrogative objective; I = first person singular nominative)

 We would like to invite Stacy to join us for dinner. (we = first person plural nominative; us = first person plural objective)

 Y’all Got a Problem?
 Second Person Singular vs. Plural

 One pitfall of English is that it uses the same word, you, for both the second person singular and plural.
 Many other languages do not have this problem, because they use distinct words for each.
 But in English, we need a context to determine whether you is singular or plural.

 From this sentence alone, we can’t determine whether one person, or two, or five hundred people are being invited to share a meal.
 This is why in some parts of the world, we hear additions to you when a plural is indicated, like you lot in the UK or you all (or y’all) in America.
 It probably goes without saying that you should keep this out of your formal writing.

-While the second person has a number issue, the third person has a gender issue that is hotly debated by editors around the globe.
-The problem occurs in cases when the gender of the third-person singular pronoun is indeterminate.
+While the second person has a number issue, the third person has a gender solution for cases when the gender of the third-person singular pronoun is indeterminate or neutral.

 Using he or she and him or her is preferred by most style guides, but informally, a singular they is often used.